sjas/bash-styleguide-spec/bash-styleguide-spec.md

             - sounds stupid, but that way you dodge having to descend down into indentation hell
     - always construct paths only once, dont repeat these `"${_var1}"/"${_var2}"` all over the place
         - instead construct once and save to a properly named variable which is then used afterwards
         - ALWAYS DO THIS.
-NO EXCEPTIONS.
+NO EXCEPTIONS. mangled paths are among the main sources scripts break/dont work.

 - dereferencing variables is always done within braces
     - because this improves readability